Tracking performance in Shopify becomes more difficult every year because of user privacy protections from browsers and ad blockers.

 4. Configure Facebook CAPI inside server Google Tag Manager.

 Facebook tags by Stape have two behaviors: Inherit from the client and Override.
 If you select the inherit option, the FB CAPI tag will listen to the event data and try to parse and map all data it can identify and send to the meta.
-If you select override, then you must specify all parameters manually.
+If you select override, then you must manually specify all the parameters.
 Below are examples of configuring FB CAPI for each of these tag behaviors.

 We will automatically convert your GA4 events into corresponding Facebook standard events.